Cohomological splitting, realization, and finiteness

 \section{Introduction}

-An exact sequence $\zeta:= 0\to M_1\to M\to M_2\to 0$ is called cohomologically splits (at level $i$) provided the local cohomology module $\HH^i_{\fm}(M)$ decomposes into $\HH^i_{\fm}(M_1)\oplus\HH^i_{\fm}(M_2)$.
+A short exact sequence $\zeta:= 0\to M_1\to M\to M_2\to 0$ of modules over a local ring $(R,\fm)$ is called cohomologically splits at level $i$ provided the $i$-th local cohomology module $\HH^i_{\fm}(M)$ decomposes into $\HH^i_{\fm}(M_1)\oplus\HH^i_{\fm}(M_2)$.
 Here, we study the cohomological splitting property and its connection with the classical splitting property of $\zeta$.
 The initial motivation comes from the following beautiful theorem of Vasconcelos \cite{v}:

 \begin{theorem} Let $(R,\fm)$ be a $1$-dimensional Gorenstein local ring and let $\zeta$ be the exact sequence $ 0\to M_1\to M \to M_2\to 0$ of finitely generated modules of projective dimension at most one.
-If $\tor(M)=\tor(M_1)\oplus\tor(M_2)$, then $\zeta$ splits. \end{theorem}
+If then $\zeta$ splits. \end{theorem}

 For each functor $\mathcal{F}$, we assign the concept of $\mathcal{F}$-splitting.
 In \S2 we deal with the tensor and hom functors, and study the corresponding splitting types.
 Then we investigate splitting with respect to their derived functors, i.e., we study the $\Tor$-splitting and $\Ext$-splitting.
 These continue the work of Guralnick \cite{Gur}, and may regard as a root of cohomological splitting property.